nikhilnxvverma1/Timeshift/README.md

 * Parallelogram
 * Polygon

+## Instructions for running

-To run the project , you must have:
+To run the project , ensure that you have the following installed:

 * Gradle
 * JDK 1.8

-Simply run the Main.java in the "level-editor" project.
+Then open a terminal and proceed with the following commands:

+1. cd timeshift (goes to the main project folder )
+2. gradle (builds the project)
+3. cd editor (goes to the _Level Editor_ sub project)
+4. gradle execute (executes the _Level Editor's_ build)

-You can import the project in your favorite IDE if you want( I use IntelliJ)
+You can import the project(as a gradle project) in your favorite IDE if you want( I use IntelliJ).
+Please let me know if you face any issues.

 ![alt screenshot](https://raw.githubusercontent.com/nikhilnxvverma1/Timeshift/master/timshift-screenshot.png)